MoazNaseem/Python_Projects/README.md

 commandLineEmailer.py
 - takes and email address and a string and logs into your email account and sends an email of the string to the provided address.

+pexelsDownloader.py
+- downloads all the images related to a given keyword from pexels.com and create a folder and saves them into.